Lots of shade with trees and covered tables.

 Directions

-From Tucson, drive east on I-10 to exit 302 to State Route 90.
+From Tucson, drive east on I-10 to exit 302 onto State Route 90.
 Drive south 25 miles through Sierra Vista.
 Proceed 8 miles south of Sierra Vista on State Route 92 and turn west onto Carr Canyon Road/Forest Road 368.
-Forest Road 368 is a narrow gravel road with steep mountain grades and tight switchbacks.
+The road is narrow gravel with steep grades and tight switchbacks; high-clearance vehicles recommended.

 Amenities